 Add: Pomegranate Powder

 Want an easy way to upgrade your vinaigrettes with a healthy dose of antioxidants?
-Then simply whisk in a couple spoonfuls of pomegranate powder.
+Then simply whisk in a couple spoonfuls of pomegranate juice powder.
 You’ll vivify your dressings with a sweet-tart flavor that will make salad greens way more enticing to eat.

 6. When Making: Granola Bars

-Homemade granola bars, energy bars and energy balls are usually much healthier than store-bought and you can up the ante even more by using goldenberries as a dried fruit component!
+Homemade granola bars, energy bars and energy balls are usually much healthier than store-bought and you can up the ante even more by using dried goldenberries as a fruit component!
 You’ll be rewarded with an exciting pop of sweet-tart flavor that most other dried fruit can’t match.
 Not to mention a healthy snack that is well-endowed with antioxidants such as beta-carotene to help shield your body from oxidative damage.

 7. When Making: Yogurt